zopefoundation/RestrictedPython/docs/usage/index.rst

     from RestrictedPython import compile_restricted as compile

 it uses a predefined policy that checks and modify the source code and checks against a restricted subset of the Python language.
-Execution of the compiled source code is still against the full available set of library modules and methods.
+The compiled source code is still executed against the full available set of library modules and methods.

-The ``exec()`` :ref:`Python ``exec()`` method <python3:meth:exec>` did take three params:
+The Python :py:func:`exec` takes three parameters:

 * ``code`` which is the compiled byte code
 * ``globals`` which is global dictionary
 * ``locals`` which is the local dictionary

-By limiting the entries in globals and locals dictionary you restrict access to available library modules and methods.
+By limiting the entries in the ``globals`` and ``locals`` dictionaries you restrict the access to the available library modules and methods.

-So providing defined dictionaries for the ``exec()`` method should be used in context of RestrictedPython.
+Providing defined dictionaries for ``exec()`` should be used in context of RestrictedPython.

 .. code:: Python